open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 - [ ] Which layer owns retry, in-flight concurrency and `Retry-After`?
 - [ ] What should the default number of requests in flight be, given that the option says 64 today and the one reported workload needed about four?
+- [ ] Is the budget a count of requests, a number of bytes retained, or both?
+      64 requests at the 4 MB the reported workload was sending is 256 MB of request payload before responses, retries or compression buffers.
+- [ ] Do an export operation and an HTTP attempt get separate identities, so that a retry is one operation and several attempts?
 - [ ] Is a new contract introduced alongside the current one with an adapter, or does the current interface evolve?